 MANAGERIAL AND ORGANIZATIONAL COGNITION (MOC)

-MOC Division Awards: The MOC Division honors the following: (a) Best Paper submitted to MOC, (b) Best Student-Led Paper (the paper may be co-authored, but the student must be the first author), (c) Best Symposium, (d) Best Submission with Practical Implications, (e) Best Reviewers, (f) Best Paper on Diversity and Cognition (new award!), and (g) Most Innovative papers of the year, which will be presented in our ‘Tuesday Coolness’ session, which assembles a group of especially innovative papers in one session.
-Best Paper, Symposium Awards, and Innovative Papers presented at Tuesday Coolness are selected by panels of MOC scholars.
-Reviewer Awards are selected based on author feedback and reviews.
+MOC Division Awards: The MOC Division honors the following: (a) Best Paper submitted to MOC, (b) Best MOC Student-Led Paper (the paper may be co-authored, but the student must be the first author), (c) Best MOC Symposium, (d) Best MOC Submission with Practical Implications, (e) Best MOC Reviewers, (f) Best MOC Paper on Diversity and Cognition, (g) Best Paper in Entrepreneurial Cognition (h) Best Student-Led Paper in Entrepreneurial Cognition (the paper may be co-authored, but the student must be the first author), and (i) Most Innovative papers of the year, which will be presented in our ‘Tuesday Coolness’ session, which assembles a group of especially innovative papers in one session.
+Best Paper and Symposium Awards, as well as Innovative Paper Awards presented at Tuesday Coolness, are selected by panels of MOC scholars.
+Additionally, best reviewers will be selected for recognition based on author feedback and reviews.

 AOM 2022 Key Dates